IOTEROP/NEBRASKA/README.md

   * IOWA Nebraska client: client based on IOWA C library, with bootstrap (soon...)

 # Getting started
-## Requirements and first steps
+## Requirements
-* The first step is to register an AWS account [https://aws.amazon.com/](https://aws.amazon.com/)
+* The first step is to register an AWS account: [https://aws.amazon.com/](https://aws.amazon.com/)
 * On your AWS account, you have to go to the [AWS Marketplace's Nebaska page](https://aws.amazon.com/marketplace/pp/IoTerop-Nebraska/B08PPS33V5)
 * When you validate your subscription, you will be redirected to [NEBRASKA main page](https://nebraska.ioterop.com/login), and be asked for a new account creation.
 * Now, you are ready to play with devices...

-## Devices...
+## Initial steps
-NEBRASKA web page is an informational dashboard but all the action can/must be done using API.
+NEBRASKA main page is mostly an informational dashboard as all the action can/must be done using API.

  ```
  ** TOKEN